Fast-Track proposals will be accepted.

 The goals of the project are to develop a diagnostic imaging technology to identify patients who are likely to respond to cancer immunotherapies, evaluate the efficacy and potential toxicities of the treatment, and/or monitor cancer patients’ prognosis.
 The imaging modality could be one of the following, but is not limited to: optical imaging, PET, SPECT, or MRI.
 Molecular markers of interest could include but are not limited to: cell surface receptors, immune cells, cellular infiltrates, enzymes, DNAs, or RNAs.
 The technology development should be platform driven.
 For example, the procedure for the diagnostic imaging that targets immunotherapy for breast cancer or its subtype should be easily applied for other cancer types/subtypes, such as colon cancer or prostate cancer.
 To apply for this topic, offerors need to outline and indicate the clinical question and unmet clinical need that their diagnostic imaging will address.
 Offerors are also required to use validated imaging targets.
 This solicitation will not support efforts for imaging biomarker discovery.

 The long-term goal of this contract topic is to enable small businesses to bring novel modalities of fully developed diagnostic imaging for cancer immunotherapies to the clinic and the market.

 Phase I Activities and Deliverables

-• Present Phase I results to NCI staff.
+Present Phase I results and future development plan to NCI staff.

 Phase II Activities and Deliverables

-• Demonstrate high reproducibility and accuracy of the imaging agents or probes in multiple relevant animal models;
+Demonstrate high reproducibility and accuracy of the imaging technology in animal models and/or human patients.